DRuggeri/bind_query_exporter/README.md

       --names.include.file=""  Path to a file of DNS names that this exporter WILL export when the Names filter is enabled.
 One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_INCLUDE_FILE)
       --names.exclude.file=""  Path to a file of DNS names that this exporter WILL NOT export when the Names filter is enabled.
 One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_EXCLUDE_FILE)
       --names.capture-client   Enable capturing the client making the client IP or name as part of the vector.
 WARNING: This will can lead to lots of metrics in your Prometheus database! ($BIND_QUERY_EXPORTER_NAMES_CAPTURE_CLIENT)
+      --names.reverse-lookup   When capture-client is enabled for the Names collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP. ($BIND_QUERY_EXPORTER_NAMES_REVERSE_LOOKUP)
       --stats.capture-client   Enable capturing the client making the client IP or name as part of the vector.
 WARNING: This will can lead to lots of metrics in your Prometheus database! ($BIND_QUERY_EXPORTER_STATS_CAPTURE_CLIENT)
-      --reverse-lookup         When capture-client is enabled for either collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP. ($BIND_QUERY_EXPORTER_REVERSE_LOOKUP)
+      --stats.reverse-lookup   When capture-client is enabled for the Stats collector, perform a reverse DNS lookup to identify the client in the vector instead of the IP.
+WARNING: this will create queries to your DNS server which will probably be seen by this exporter... triggering an infinite loop of lookups if you do not have a DNS cache configured!!!! ($BIND_QUERY_EXPORTER_STATS_REVERSE_LOOKUP)
       --filter.collectors="Stats"
                                Comma separated collectors to enable (Stats,Names) ($BIND_QUERY_EXPORTER_FILTER_COLLECTORS) --metrics.namespace="bind_query"